JakeSteam/blog-programming/_drafts/2023-11-03-1password-suggestions.md

 I do understand the security benefits of this, but I really wish I'd been told my session had expired *before* I typed in all my details and clicked submit!
 Not a big deal, but a minor annoyance.

+After creating an account, I noticed that this timer can be sent to any value, a nice quality of life feature.

 ### Doesn't understand Android logins

 This may just be a quirk of transferring from LastPass with Android logins, but 1Password doesn't seem to understand their format.
 These URIs are in the format `android://abc123` yet 1Password saves them as `http://android://abc123`, and then complains that they aren't `https`!